lshapz/sinatra-integrating-models-walkthrough-web-0916/README.md

 ## Creating a Model

 We could analyze all of the data from `params[:user_text]` in our application controller, but our route would get messy very quickly.
 Instead, let's create a new class inside of our `models` directory that will take care of the analysis of the text.
-In your `models` directory, create a new file called `textanalyzer.rb`.
+In your `models` directory, create a new file called `textanalyzer.rb`.*
+HTK (already created for you in the lesson)

 We're not going to go deeply into creating models in this lesson, as you've covered it in depth in our unit on object oriented programming.
 Instead, paste the following code in to your `textanalyzer.rb` file: